thu-vu92/Job-post-analysis/README.md

-# Repo for analyzing job descriptions/ comparing Data analyst, Data scientist and Business analyst roles.
+# Repo for analyzing job descriptions
+Comparing Data analyst, Data scientist and Business analyst roles using web-scraped data obtained from Diffbot and several NLP packages in Python.